 - Minimum 3.00 cumulative or graduate/retention GPA

 - Full-time student status in approved STEM field

 - Demonstrated intent in pursuing undergraduate research and a graduate degree in STEM discipline

 - Participation and contribution to program activities

-- Membership of the following under-represented groups: African American, American Indian, Hispanic, Native Pacific Islander, White (must be female, first-generation college student)
+- Membership of the following under-represented groups: African American, American Indian, Hispanic, Native Pacific Islander, White (must be first-generation college student)